In the Serengeti, the semi-permanent Olakira Camp has nine large walk-in tents.

 In front of the tents is a shaded verandah, where you can sit is a comfortable directors chair and look out into the bush.

 Inside Olakira's tents – you will find a large comfortable bed, storage space for your clothes, bed side lamps and an en suite bathroom.
+The rooms can be made into twins or triples, and there’s one family tent that sleeps six.

 The floors are covered with woven rugs, and the beds have beautifully patterned bedspreads on them.
 The soft furnishings are neutral colours and help to give these tents a simple, rustic understated style.
 They are comfortable and quite stylish, but remain very practical as well.